Two-Fisted Tales #35, EC Comics, October 1953.

 Sometimes the weirdest things lead me to a spotlight pick.
-I’ll often try to think of a good pick for the moment, be it a Valentines themed pick or a Christmas themed one, I’ve even done Canadian books around Canada day and I think I once did a Kirby book around his birthday.
+I’ll often try to think of a good pick for the moment, be it a Valentine-themed pick or a Christmas-themed one, I’ve even done Canadian books around Canada day and I think I once did a Kirby book around his birthday.

 I don’t pretend to know a thing about politics, what I do know is that I’m a massive fan of the good ole US of A. I know that America has been the global engine of creativity and innovation for over a century largely due to it being this big melting pot that when working the way it should allow diverse cultures to mix, exchange ideas and come up with stuff that no other place in the world can come up with.
 Since I don’t live under a rock I’m well aware of the divisiveness that is so prevalent in American society today.

 So with all that rushing through my head, I tried to find a comic that in some way captured the political polarization so prevalent south of my border.
 It didn’t take me long to stumble upon this week’s Undervalued Spotlight, Two-Fisted Tales #35.

 Two-Fisted Tales #35 is a comic printed in 1953 and has a well-drawn cover by the great Jack Davis depicting a heroic scene from America’s Civil War, the costliest war in American history in terms of dead and wounded.

 What makes Two-Fisted Tales #35 a book that should be noticed is that it depicts a heroic scene from the Confederate side with the Confederate flag dominating the cover.